TK51/aipos-public-eng/AIPOS-Mobile-Version-Guide.md

 ---

 ### 2. Tap to Open File
-- Tap the link shown on screen
+- Tap the link in your browser
-- On GitHub, tap **Raw** to open plain text view
+- On GitHub, tap **Download**
-- Copy **the entire config** — including top and bottom blocks
+- Open the `.txt` file on your phone
+- Edit it if needed, then save

 ---

+### 3. Paste into ChatGPT
-### 3. Open ChatGPT (Mobile App or Browser)
+- Open ChatGPT (mobile app or browser)
+- Either:
-- Paste the config into the message field
+  - Paste the full text content of the config as your first message
-- Press **Send** before typing anything else

-ChatGPT will respond with confirmation:
+  - **Or**, upload the `.txt` file directly if your app supports it
+- Make sure this is the **first message** in the session — before any prompts or questions

+You’ll see a confirmation like:
 > Config loaded.
 Role: multi-role.
 > Tone: polite • constructive • critical • practical.
-> Timestamp: 2025-05-20 11:22
+> Timestamp: [your local time]

 ---

 ### 4. Begin Structured Session
 You’re now running AIPOS from your phone.
-The assistant will follow your config: tone, structure, role, format.
+The assistant will follow your declared structure, tone, and behavior logic.

 ---

 ## ✅ Works Great For

-- Mobile-first workflows
+- Mobile-only users
-- Resume feedback, tone checks, or short tasks
+- Quick feedback or micro-sessions
-- Free ChatGPT users
+- Free-tier ChatGPT
-- Teams deploying behavior-standardized sessions via QR
+- On-the-go config booting

 ---

 ## 🧾 Quick Reminders

-- Always paste the full config block first — no trimming
+- Always paste the **full config** before sending other prompts
-- Re-paste if your session resets or forgets structure
+- If your session resets or loses tone, just re-paste
-- Works on any mobile browser or ChatGPT app version
+- You can customize the config before each run
-- No plugin, no extension, no login — just clarity by design
+- No plugin, no extension — just structured text